BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 135 ---

-17.1.2015 EN Official Journal of the European Union L 12/135

 4. The capital requirement for operational risk based on technical provisions shall be calculated as follows: